In a nutshell:

-- Some fear a “perfect storm” is brewing, but it’s difficult to predict how the this year’s flu season will play out amid a global pandemic.
+- Some fear a “perfect storm” is brewing, but public health measures to slow the spread of COVID-19 are also effective against other respiratory diseases; it’s difficult to predict how the this year’s flu season will play out amid a global pandemic.

 - The pandemic response has been hindered by misinformation and politicization, but the looming spectre of vaccine hesitancy is one threat that should not be ignored and that can be addressed through public policy.

 The arrival of Autumn heralds a number of different seasons.
-While election season is clearly in full swing, the ongoing coronavirus pandemic has prevented a normal seasonal start for many activities, from college football to the performing arts.
-Flu season, however, looks to be right on schedule.
+While election season is clearly in full swing, the ongoing coronavirus pandemic has prevented a normal seasonal start for many other activities, from sports to the performing arts.
+Flu season, however, might still be right on schedule.

 The Impending Collision of Flu and COVID-19

 SARS-CoV-2, the virus that causes COVID-19, is wholly different from influenza viruses.
 The diseases brought on by these viruses (while overlapping on some symptoms) are likewise very different.
-It is difficult to predict what might happen when these they collide as they spread through the population.
+It is difficult to predict what might happen if/when they collide as they spread through the population.

-Some are hopeful that ongoing behaviors like handwashing and physical distancing may work to reduce the severity of this flu season, a possible scenario with some supporting evidence from Hong Kong, Japan, Taiwan, and Qatar, to name a few.
-Indeed, flu season appears to have been less severe in the Southern Hemisphere amid the ongoing pandemic.
+Many are hopeful that ongoing behaviors like mask wearing, hand washing, and physical distancing may work to reduce the severity of this flu season, a possible scenario with supporting evidence from Hong Kong, Japan, Taiwan, and Qatar, to name a few.
+Indeed, flu season appears to have been much less severe in the Southern Hemisphere amid the ongoing pandemic.

-There is no certainty that the same scenario will play out in the Northern Hemisphere; indeed, some worry that a perfect storm may be on the horizon.
-After all, factors that cause the development of pneumonia (e.g., influenza) are one of the leading causes of death in non-pandemic years.
+There is no absolute certainty that the same scenario will play out in the Northern Hemisphere; some worry that a perfect storm may be on the horizon.
+After all, factors that cause the development of pneumonia (i.e., influenza) are a leading cause of death in non-pandemic years.

-There is little question, however, that a severe flu season combined with ongoing spread of SARS-CoV-2 may overwhelm hospitals and public health departments alike.
-Likewise, the capacity to quickly test and distinguish between flu and COVID-19 will be essential moving forward.
+There is little question, however, that a severe flu season combined with ongoing spread of SARS-CoV-2 would overwhelm hospitals and public health departments alike.
+The capacity to quickly test and distinguish between flu and COVID-19 will be essential moving forward.